 Dark Knight Returns (1986)

 Catwoman appears in the mini series Dark Knight Returns.
 Catwoman is older (Selina left the life of Catwoman).
 Selina appears portrayed as a woman sad and shaken.
-During the course of history, Selina has a bad time with the Joker.
+During the course of history, Selina has is repeatedly assaulted and abused by the Joker.
 Batman meets Selina (Selina is happy to see Batman).
 Selina shows love for Batman.
 Later, Selina Kyle appears at the funeral of Bruce Wayne.
 Selina insults Superman (Selina thinks that Superman was the killer of Batman).

 Kingdom Come (1996)